 MEDS 5371 - Systems Neuroscience.
 This course is a part of the core series in the Neuroscience graduate program.
 In the earlier part, the course addresses the functional organization of the neural systems underlying sensation and movement.
 Sensory systems include the somatosensory, auditory, visual, vestibular, and chemosensory systems.
 Motor systems include the spinal cord, brain stem, cerebellum, vestibular system, oculomotor system, basal ganglia and cerebral cortex.
-In the later part, the course addresses complex brain systems, i.e., the autonomic systems, neuromodulator systems, and systems underlying emotion, addiction, reward, learning/memory, and speech.
-Course Director(s): Dr. Srdjan Antic, antic@uchc.edu & Dr. Nada Zecevic, zecevic@uchc.edu
+In the latter part, the course addresses complex brain systems, i.e., the autonomic systems, neuromodulator systems, and systems underlying emotion, addiction, reward, learning/memory, and speech.
+Course Director: Dr. Srdjan Antic.

 MEDS 5372 - Cellular, Molecular and Developmental Neuroscience.
-This one-semester course is organized in the form of (1) seminars, (2) paper discussions, and (3) laboratory exercises using computer simulations.
-The first part (Cellular and Molecular Neuroscience) provides an introduction to basic concepts in the study of neurophysiology and molecular neurobiology, such as neurotransmitter synthesis and release, electrical and calcium signaling, cellular basis of memory formation and neurological disease.
-The second part (Developmental Neurobiology) investigates the principles and mechanisms that guide the formation of the nervous system from stem cells to the complex multicellular arrays needed for function, including the understanding of genetic and molecular regulation of neuron/glia lineage decisions, axonal growth, synapse formation and developmental diseases.
-Cell, Molecular and Developmental Neuroscience is an excellent addition to the strong stem-cell research effort at the University of Connecticut, focused on cell replacement therapies for severe neurological diseases.
-Course Director: Dr. Royce Mohan, mohan @uchc.edu
+This course is a part of the core series in the Neuroscience graduate program and is organized in the form of interactive lectures and paper discussions.
+The first part provides an introduction to basic concepts in the study of neurophysiology and molecular neurobiology, such as neurotransmitter synthesis and release, electrical and calcium signaling, cellular basis of memory formation and neurological disease.
+The second part investigates the principles and mechanisms that guide the formation of the nervous system from stem cells to the complex multicellular arrays needed for function, including the understanding of genetic and molecular regulation of neuron/glia lineage decisions, axonal growth, synapse formation and developmental diseases.
+Course Director: Dr. Eric Levine.